Introduction

 Aims & Objectives:

-• To enable students to understand the Earth they inhabit, to recognize and interpret, from a spatial perspective, the arrangement of phenomena and features on Earth, the processes at work, the interactions that occur, the changes that result, and the issues and management responses that arise
+• To facilitate students' comprehension of the Earth they inhabit, allowing them to discern and interpret, from a spatial standpoint, the organization of phenomena and features on Earth, the underlying processes, the interactions that take place, the resulting changes, and the emerging issues and management approaches.

-• To enable students to develop their general intellectual capacity and generic skills needed for lifelong learning through geographical enquiry, and the ability to apply these in life situations
+• To foster students' development of their overall intellectual capacity and essential skills necessary for continuous learning, achieved through geographical inquiry, and the ability to apply these skills in real-life situations.

-• To understand and recognize the arrangement of phenomena and features on Earth as well as the inter-relationship between them and interaction among people, places and environments from spatial and ecological perspectives.
+• To gain a comprehensive understanding and acknowledgment of the arrangement of phenomena and features on Earth, while also recognizing the interconnectedness and interactions among individuals, places, and environments from spatial and ecological perspectives.

 Curriculum: